Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 A matching Target Mapping must be defined in the Tile Catalog for the app, as in this example from the Target Mappings of Tile Catalog SAP_EHS_BC_HS_HAZMAT_MGMT.
 The target mapping defines the navigation target of the Semantic Object/action combination.
 In the example the target mapping for semantic object Chemical and action approve points to a Web Dynpro ABAP application.

-NOTE: As usual the system alias listed in the target mapping needs to mapped to the S/4HANA Core system in (transaction SM30) table maintenance view /UI2/ALIASMAP.
+NOTE: As usual the system alias listed in the target mapping needs to mapped to the SAP S/4HANA core system in (transaction SM30) table maintenance view /UI2/ALIASMAP.

 More information on intent-based navigation for My Inbox can be found in Note 2274940 – URL generation for intent-based navigation